 - Season chicken breasts with salt and pepper.
 Oil grill grates and heat grill to hot temperature.
 Grill breasts for three minutes on one side then turn over and cook another three minutes or until breasts are done and liquid inside chicken just runs clear.

-- Into a large mixing bowl toss together the corn kernels, red, green, and yellow peppers, jalapenos, and red onions.
-Stir in vinegar and olive oil.
-Add salt and pepper and adjust seasoning to taste then lightly fold through the fresh cilantro.
-Spoon salsa on top of each breast with extra salsa on the side.
+- Into a large mixing bowl toss together the corn, red, green, and yellow peppers, jalapenos, and red onions.
+Pour in vinegar and olive oil, stir.
+Sprinkle on salt and pepper, adjust seasoning to taste then lightly fold in fresh chopped cilantro.
+Spoon salsa on top of each grilled breast with extra salsa on the side.